 Holy Cross Hospital’s health center in Aspen Hill, Maryland, is bracing for more business.

 The center treats the uninsured, and has been busy since it opened in 2012 with a waiting list of more than 400 people at its clinic.
-Now, as a result of the U.S. Affordable Care Act, it’s mulling adding staff and hours in anticipation of next year’s rush of newly-insured patients, many with chronic medical conditions that have gone untreated for years.
+Now, as a result of the health law, U.S. Affordable Care Act, it’s mulling adding staff and hours in anticipation of next year’s rush of newly-insured patients, many with chronic medical conditions that have gone untreated for years.

 Poorly controlled diabetes can cause stroke, kidney failure and blindness.
 Undiagnosed cancer can translate into complex end-of-life care, and untreated high blood pressure can lead to heart attacks.
 In effect, the 2010 health law’s biggest promise becomes its most formidable challenge: unprecedented access to care for a needy population when the nation is already grappling with overtaxed emergency rooms and a shortage of physicians.